 – She was taking extended-release dimenhydrinate QHS (patient’s own medications) with good effect for nausea.

 Overall this highlighted for me how important it is to not simply blindly trust Pharmanet as an accurate source of medication information.
 It also allowed me the opportunity to collaborate with the physician in reconciling the orders.

-During my first week at BCCA I had the opportunity to help take care of a patient (65 yo female) who was in for treatment of double-hit diffuse large B-cell lymphoma.
+During my first week I had the opportunity to help take care of a patient (65 yo female) who was in for treatment of double-hit diffuse large B-cell lymphoma.
 During her admission, there were a few changes to her medication, in addition to adherence concerns as she missed a week of her SMX/TMP for PCP prophylaxis as there was confusion regarding blister packing.
 I made the following changes to her medications in collaboration with the doctor:

 – Discontinued her ASA 81 mg PO daily that she was taking for primary CV prevention.
 She had a Hx of mitral valve prolapse, but in the absence of HF, A-fib or previous MI/stroke, there was no compelling indication.